A Tough Negotiator Proves Employers Can Bargain Down Health Care Prices

 After World War II, such plans became mainstream.
 Today, about 150 million Americans get their health benefits through their employers.
 The industry is dominated by what some call the "BUCAH" plans – Blue Cross Blue Shield, UnitedHealth Group, Cigna, Aetna and Humana.
 Half a dozen health insurers currently sit near the top of the Fortune 500, with combined annual revenue of about half a trillion dollars.

 Despite the money at stake, many employers have, wittingly or not, deferred to the industry.
-Decisions about health benefit plans are usually made by midlevel human resources managers, who may not understand the forces in the medical industry operating against them.
+Decisions about health benefit plans are usually made by midlevel human resources managers who may not understand the forces in the medical industry operating against them.
 They're often advised by insurance brokers, who are traditionally funded by the industry.
 And they're trying to keep the peace for employees — who demand convenient access to the care they need.
 It's a recipe for inertia.

 The conventional wisdom is that insurance companies want to reduce health care spending.
 In reality, insurers' business plans hinge on keeping hospitals and other providers happy — and in their networks — often at the expense of employers and patients.